Form AOC-4 Filing – Due Date, Fees & Compliance Guide [FY 2024-25]

 3. Drafting of Board Report

-- Think of it as your company’s yearbook: a quick, precise storybook that covers your performance, plans, and major decisions.
+- It covers your performance, plans, and major decisions.

 4. Form AOC-4 Filing Deadline for FY 2024-25: Key Due Date Explained